FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 excerpt_separator: "<!--more-->"
 ---

-Suppose you have an application to which access is so sensitive that if any user's password is found to be breached, the account should immediately be locked.
-This feature isn't built into FusionAuth.
+Suppose you have an application to which access is so sensitive that if any user's password is found to be breached, the account should immediately be locked; the user should not be able to sign in.
+While you can force a user to change their password out of the box, an outright lock option isn't built-in.
 What can you do?

 <!--more-->